One-way quantum computing with arbitrarily large time-frequency continuous-variable cluster states from a single optical parametric oscillator: Introduction

 Our proposal, in contrast, employs macronode-based cluster states~\cite{Flammia2009} entangled into a \emph{bilayer square lattice}~(BSL), which has 2 qumodes per macronode (hence `bilayer'), instead of 4 as in previous proposals~\cite{Menicucci2008,Flammia2009,Wang2014,Menicucci2011}.
 The BSL CV cluster state admits a more versatile elementary gate set than do canonical CV cluster states~\cite{Menicucci2006,Gu2009}, generalizing an analogous result for single-qumode operations on the CV dual-rail quantum wire~\cite{Alexander2014}.

 The structure of this Article proceeds as follows: In Sec.~\ref{sec:stategen} we describe the BSL resource state and give an explicit experimental procedure for how to generate it.
-In Sec.~\ref{sec:computing} we describe our measurement protocol, describing how single-site measurements can be used for universal quantum computation on the BSL.
+In Sec.~\ref{sec:verification} we discuss the experimental requirements in detail.
+In Sec.~\ref{sec:computing} we outline the basics of our measurement protocol.
+In Sec.~\ref{sec:univgateset} we describe how to implement universal quantum computation on the BSL.
 In Sec.~\ref{sec:noise} we discuss noise due to finite squeezing and we conclude in Sec.~\ref{sec:conc}.